armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-3.md

 ## Changes

 * When migrating from the Kubernetes V2 provider to the Agent, the cache for the V2 provider gets evicted now.
+The eviction happens in batches.
 You can tune this behavior with the following parameters:

   * `kubesvc.v2-cache-eviction.disable`: (Boolean) Set this to `true` if you want to disable the eviction of the V2 cache.
   * `kubesvc.v2-cache-eviction.batch-size`: (Integer) How many accounts to evict for each eviction event.
 (Default 5)